Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Manchester, NH.
-Research from Zillow shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar systems.
+Yes, solar panels typically increase home value in Manchester.
+Research shows that homes with solar systems sell for a premium, with Zillow finding an average increase of 4.1% in home value nationwide.